 - What files they need to give you before the project starts.

 I was always sending my clients PDFs that included these instructions or manually writing it out for each new client, so I added these instructions as tasks inside the Asana project my client and I share!
 (You can learn more about this in my free Project Management For Freelancers course.)

 10. Create a client portal

 Do your clients email you lots of questions after you've finished working with them?
 I'm sure you're happy to help them, but it takes up a lot of time.
 To stop receiving so many questions, create a client portal (or page) on your website.

-Your client portal could include all the common questions clients ask you + tutorials and videos.
+Your client portal could include all the common questions clients ask you, plus tutorials and videos.

 Since I created my client portal, I've received a LOT less questions from my clients, saving me a lot of time.

 11. Create a reusable project template in Asana

 As I mentioned earlier, I use Asana to manage my projects.
 Within Asana you can create a project page for each client.
 Instead of creating a new page from scratch every time you book a new client, create a project template and duplicate it for every client you take on!

 Join my free course, Project Management For Designers, to learn how to create a project template!